tonywu6/humboldtforum-augmented/README.md

 6. Build and run

 ## About Humboldt Forum
-[Humboldt Forum]() is Berlin's new museum, residing in the reconstructed Berlin Palace and set to open late 2019/early 2020.
+[Humboldt Forum](https://www.humboldtforum.org/en) is a new museum in Berlin, residing in the reconstructed Berlin Palace and set to open late 2019/early 2020.

 ## About Augmenting the Gallery
 NYU Berlin spring 2019 course by Pierre Depaz.
 [Course repo](https://github.com/periode/augmenting-gallery)